What is Healthy Aging Alberta?

 Social Prescribing strengthens social connections and supports mental, physical, and social well-being:

-• 89% of older adults reported stabilized or improved contentment with their connections.
+• 36% of older adults reported greater contentment with their social connections.

-• 88% of older adults reported stabilized or improved physical health ratings.
+• 40% of older adults reported improved mental health.

 Learn more about Social Prescribing